baharmon/baharmon.github.io/_pages/grass-in-qgis.md

 and double click on the
 <i class="ms ms-polygon"></i>
 shoreline area to add it.
-If a datum transformation dialog appears, click cancel. while the default coordinate reference system for a new project is WGS 84 (EPSG 4326), the project CRS will automatically switch to that of the first layer added.
+While the default coordinate reference system for a new project is WGS 84 (EPSG 4326), the project CRS will automatically switch to that of the first layer added.